 Soothing the Inner Core- Blog 24

 Anthelmis noblis is Roman chamomile.
 The essential oil is distilled from the flowers and leaves.
-It contains much less azulen and has a milder and sweeter smell so often associated with chamomile.
+It contains much less azulene and has a milder and sweeter smell so often associated with chamomile.
 I grow both varieties.
 The Roman chamomile is bushier and has larger, flat leaves.
 When brewing herb tea, German chamomile tastes sweeter.
 In contrast the Roman variety makes a very stout tasting tea with an overpowering aroma.
-Both are very medicinal.
 The essential oil of Roman is a pale, light yellow color, easily distinguished from the cobalt blue German chamomile, which is very thick and viscous.
 If you want the essential oil solution to smell good, use Roman chamomile.
 Roman is also preferred for children and sensitive people.
-German chamomile is preferred for skin problems and wound healing.
-The following remedies provide healing with the soothing balm of chamomile.
-Use them to reduce tension, worry, or pain.
+German chamomile is preferred for skin problems.
+The following provide the soothing balm of chamomile.
+Use them to reduce tension, worry, or discomfort.

 While traveling south of the border gathering information for Mother Nature’s Herbal, I found this combination most compassionate travel companion.
 Mexican and South Americans prefer chamomile to relieve tummy troubles and often use it when overeating causes bloating.